mburgess88/checkout-kata/README.md

 The total of the transaction is calculated as a whole, rather than a calculated total as each item is scanned

 promotional prices can be stored as a total Multibuy discount rather than a discounted item price

+Invalid items scanned are ignored from the basket, and a total of the remaining items is calculated